 If you are healthy and the low blood pressure does not cause any problems it is a sign of good cardiovascular (heart and blood vessel) health.
 But if your low blood pressure is associated with symptoms, it can be a sign of an underlying problem

 If your blood pressure remains constantly low and does not cause any problems it is almost never serious.
-But if the blood pressure drops suddenly it is associated with symptoms like dizziness or lightheadedness due to decreased blood supply to the brain.
+But if the blood pressure drops suddenly it is associated with symptoms of dizziness or lightheadedness due to the decreased blood supply to the brain.
 Your risk of developing both low and high blood pressure increases with age.

 If your blood pressure remains constantly low and does not cause any problems it is almost never serious.
 But if it is associated with symptoms it indicates an underlying problem.
 Hypotension is not considered a problem unless it causes the following symptoms.

 You don’t need treatment for low blood pressure.
-However, a cause for your low blood pressure will be found if your doctor may feel that you would benefit from treatment.
+However, a cause for your low blood pressure will be found in your doctor may feel that you would benefit from treatment.
 After finding the cause, they should be able to decide on the most appropriate treatment for you.